ksophocleous/gst-plugins-base/README.md

 * Added a epochoverlay filter to render the 64bit microseconds since start of the epoch
 * Disabled the shadow on all pango text overlays
+* The shaded-background property now renders a WHITE background instead of a black one - Warning: Do not use planar formats as it's buggy and it does not make the background fully opaque.
+This is great for OCRing a piece of text or number (rendering black text on white background is a requirement afaik)

 Note to self, on msys2 mingw64 windows: